jjvanzon/Circular-Language-Spec/spec/introduction.md

 You can also see here that separately defining a command can lead to the *reuse* of commands.
 The __Draw Line__ command is reused three times in the example above.
 There may be many commands already defined, that you might use one way or another.
 Commands like that could also be put inside in a separate type.
 There could for instance be a __File__ type that contains commands with which to control a single computer file.

-So where does it end?
+So where might it end?
 Might commands continue to delegate to one another and might nothing really actually happen?
 Well, it seems to end at a special group of commands, that do not call other commands anymore.
 Each of those command may execute a so called machine instruction: a basic instruction that is sent to the computer’s central processing unit (CPU) and make the *computer* *do* something.
 The CPU might perform a hardware defined *machine* command.

 That way there can develop big command call tree-outs, which can make a single command consist of many, machine instructions, ranging from tens to thousands of machine instructions or even more.